testuko/SMHPlus-Guide/docs/guide/README.md

 # Creating a general skin
 General skins are used skin other entities than the player.
-They only neet 2 parameters.
+They only need 2 parameters.

 ```yaml